qutip/qutip/doc/guide/guide-saving.rst

 Storing and loading QuTiP objects
 =================================

-To store and load arbitrary QuTiP related objects (:class:`Qobj`, :class:`Odedata`, etc.) there are two functions: :func:`qutip.qsave` and :func:`qutip.qload`.
-The function :func:`qutip.qsave` takes an arbitrary object as first parameter and an optional filename as second parameter (default filename is `qutip_data.qu`).
+To store and load arbitrary QuTiP related objects (:class:`qutip.Qobj`, :class:`qutip.Odedata`, etc.) there are two functions: :func:`qutip.fileio.qsave` and :func:`qutip.fileio.qload`.
+The function :func:`qutip.fileio.qsave` takes an arbitrary object as first parameter and an optional filename as second parameter (default filename is `qutip_data.qu`).
 The filename extension is always `.qu`.
-The function :func:`qutip.qload` takes a mandatory filename as first argument and loads and returns the objects in the file.
+The function :func:`qutip.fileio.qload` takes a mandatory filename as first argument and loads and returns the objects in the file.

 To illustrate how these functions can be used, consider a simple calculation of the steadystate of the harmonic oscillator: